wjdenny/wjdenny.github.io/content/@2021linkingyourthinking_turn.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "How to turn your notes into published articles and books using the Obsidian app with Eleanor Konik"
+  - How to turn your notes into published articles and books using the Obsidian app with Eleanor Konik
-draft: false
+draft: true
 ---
 # How to turn your notes into published articles and books using the Obsidian app with Eleanor Konik